 Beauty

-There are two options when it comes to drying your hair: the au naturel route or reaching for your hairdryer.
+Air dry vs. blow dry, that is the question… there are two options when it comes to drying your hair: the au naturel route or reaching for your hairdryer.
 But which is better for your hair?
-The answer may surprise you…
+The answer may surprise you

-Ever since the pandemic, the air-dry (a fancy name for letting hair dry naturally at room temperature) and heatless curls have reigned supreme, leaving our hairdryers and hot tools to see less and less action.
+For some time now, the air dry (a fancy name for letting hair dry naturally at room temperature) and heatless curls have reigned supreme, leaving our hairdryers and hot tools to see less and less action.
 After all, experts have warned us for years about the effects of prolonged heat damage, including split ends and dry, brittle strands that break off.
 It makes sense: if you assault your hair with temperatures so high steam wafts off the strands, some damage is due to encure.

 Advertisement